catid/tabby/README.md

 has also been authenticated by the client.
 Perfect forward secrecy is provided, in that after the server changes its ephemeral key, all previous connections cannot be decrypted if the server's long-term secret key is leaked somehow.
-It is a one-round protocol that executes twice as fast as crypto_box-style approaches on the server side.
+It is a one-round protocol that executes twice as fast as crypto_box EC-DHE approaches on the server side.
 Tabby has a "128-bit" security level.

 Tabby also provides signatures based on the efficient EdDSA approach.